PotHix/pothix.github.com/content/post/yearly-review-2017.md

 I started [listening to audiobooks](/post/audiobooks/) in 2016 and it was a huge difference in my life, as you can see in the charts above.

-Let's compare the books I read this year with last year's:
+Let's compare the books I read this year with last year:

 [![Comparison between 2016 and 2017](/images/stats/2017/yir/goodreads-details.png "Comparison between 2016 and 2017")](https://www.goodreads.com/pothix
 "")

 10 books less than last year but it was expected.
-What bothers me is that I **only gave 5 starts to 2 books** (comparing to 9 last year) and **the number of books with 3 start is higher than the last year**.
+What bothers me is that I **only gave 5 stars to 2 books** (comparing to 9 last year) and **the number of books with 3 starts is higher than the last year**.

-The number of books in the "audible-deal" shelf is higher this year and most of the books in the 3-stars row are in this shelf...
+The number of books in the "audible-deal" shelf is higher this year and most of the books in the 3-stars row are on this shelf...
 Maybe the deal is not worth the price after all.

 Even with the high number of books in the 3-star row I'm happy with my